Normal approximation of Kabanov-Skorohod integrals on Poisson spaces: Functionals generated by a partial order

 It is shown in \cite{bai05} that the right-hand side is of order $\log^{d-1} t$ for large $t$.
 Note that the above formula gives also the expected number of Pareto optimal points.

 Quantitative limit theorems for the number of Pareto optimal points centred by subtracting the mean and scaled by the standard deviation were obtained in \cite{bhat:mol21}.
-Below we derive a variant of such result for the Kabanov--Skorohod integral, which involves a different stochastic centring.
+Below we derive a variant of such result for the KS-integral, which involves a different stochastic centring.